Green Bay, Wisconsin: Religion

+Ethnic communities

+Per the 2022 American Community Survey five-year estimates, the Hmong American population was 2,822.

+Per the 2022 American Community Survey five-year estimates, the German American population was 29,352, and the Mexican American population was 14,265 comprising over 75% of the city's Latino population.

 Economy

-Industry

-Green Bay is known as the "Toilet Paper Capital of the World" because of the prevalence of the paper industry in the city.
+Green Bay was known as the "Toilet Paper Capital of the World" because of the prevalence of the paper industry in the city.
 Northern Paper Company, Fort Howard Paper Company, and Hoberg Paper Company were among Green Bay's first paper companies.
+Northern Paper Mills, founded in Green Bay in 1901, became the largest producer of toilet paper in the world as Northern Tissue in 1920.
 Northern Paper Company offered the first splinter-free toilet paper in the early 1930s.
 The presence of the paper industry helped Green Bay avoid the worst effects of the Great Depression.
-Today, major paper producers include Georgia-Pacific, Procter & Gamble, and Steen-Macek Paper Company.
+Today, major paper producers include Georgia-Pacific and Procter & Gamble, with niche companies such as Steen-Macek Paper Company.

 Among the earliest packing companies in Green Bay were Acme Packing Company and Indian Packing Company, the namesake of the Green Bay Packers.
 Today, major meatpackers in the city include JBS S.A. (formerly Packerland Packing) and American Foods Group.

 Largest employers

-As of 2017, the largest employers in the city were:
+As of 2021, the largest employers in the city were:

-Other major employers include Associated Banc-Corp, Green Bay Area Public School District, JBS USA, Expert Global Solutions, Walmart, Procter & Gamble, Schreiber Foods, the Green Bay Packers, Nature's Way, HJ Martin and Son, and Nicolet National Bank.
+Other major employers include JBS USA, Green Bay Packaging, Walmart, Associated Banc-Corp, Belmark Inc, Green Bay Area Public School District, Expert Global Solutions, Procter & Gamble, Schreiber Foods, the Green Bay Packers, Nature's Way, HJ Martin and Son, and Nicolet National Bank.

 Séura, a manufacturer of mirrors and flatscreen TVs, is another notable employer.